Seattle Glyphosate Symposium

 • How pesticide labels affect pesticide usage behaviors

-Attendees will also have the opportunity to share their own research and insights during the poster session March 25.
+Attendees had the opportunity to share their own research and insights during the poster session March 25.

 Symposium impact

-Building off the scientific 2016 consensus statement: Concerns over use of glyphosate-based herbicides and their risks, our intended outcomes from after the 2-day event include an expert statement to be released on March 27 in conjunction with a media event, followed by the publication in the peer-reviewed scientific literature of a paper summarizing the symposium's findings.
+Building off the scientific 2016 consensus statement: Concerns over use of glyphosate-based herbicides and their risks, the intended outcomes from after the 2-day event include an expert statement which was released on March 27 in conjunction with a media event, followed by the publication in the peer-reviewed scientific literature of a paper summarizing the symposium's findings.
+The expert (joint) statement is linked at the top of this page.

 Agenda